 Below you’ll find two TrentU bucket lists filled with fun ideas to help make your first year memorable.
 See thow many items you can check off each list before the end of the semester!Download the PDFs Here

 Meet new friends and explore your interests by joining one of the many student clubs and groups at Trent Durham GTA.

 Can't find one that matches your interests?
 Trent Durham makes it easy to create your own.Get Involved

 It’s never too early to show your school spirit!
-Whether visiting campus for the Summer Academic Kickstart or Fall Start-Up Orientation, be sure to stop by the Rack and Shelf in the Trent Durham Student Association office (room 122).
+Be sure to stop by the Rack and Shelf in the Trent Durham Student Association office (room 122).
 The Rack and Shelf is where you’ll be able to get your Trent S spirit on with loads of Trent University Durham clothing and swag accessories to choose from—all at a reasonable price.
 You can even stop by the Rack and Shelf throughout the year to purchase event tickets and buy and sell used books.